 An introduction to the basics of publishing through the opportunity to edit and produce, Geneseo's online literary journal, Gandy Dancer.
 Coursework will include the creation of advertising and marketing, solicitation of manuscripts, collaboration within editorial committees, copyediting and proofreading as well as layout and design.
-Prerequisites: ENGL 203 or permission of instructor.
+Prerequisites: ENGL 203.
 Credits: 4(4-0)